Data-driven Modeling of Mach-Zehnder Interferometer-based Optical Matrix Multipliers: OMM Using MZI Meshes

 A portion of the silicon PIC described in \cite{Ding2016} was used for experimental evaluation of the models described in this work.
 This portion that was used for the $3\times 3$ OMM features 9 MZIs with a single titanium heater on one of the arms.
 Thus, a single heater voltage corresponding to $V_{\phi}$ in (\ref{eqn_v2}) is applied to each of the MZIs and it is not possible to modify the amplitude and the phase of an MZI output independently as $\theta$ is constant (no tunable phase shifter).
 Therefore, only the optical signal powers have been considered, which means that only a subset of all unitary transformations can be realized with this chip.

 The experimental measurement setup for the PIC is shown in Fig. \ref{fig_exp_setup}.
 A 5-THz wide amplified spontaneous emission (ASE) source with a flattened power spectral density (PSD, variations $\leq$ 5~dB overall) was used as input probe to characterize the PIC.
 A $1\times 4$ optical switch ($OS_{in}$) allows to sequentially probe the three inputs of the chip which are accessible through vertical grating couplers.
 A bypass path - not coupled through the PIC - was used to record the input PSD.
 The grating couplers' arrangement on the PIC allows for probing it with a 7-core multi-core fiber (MCF), thus the outputs of the optical switch are connected to the three inputs of a 3-D inscribed fan-in device coupling from single-mode inputs to a MCF output~\cite{Ding2016}.
 In this work, only 3 out of the 7 cores were used.
 The grating couplers have an insertion loss of approx. 2 dB and are polarization sensitive, thus the broadband input is polarized and the 3 inputs used are individually polarization-aligned with polarization controllers (PC) to maximize transmission through the chip.
 The optical power at the output of the input MCF was kept to approx 12 dBm such that the optical power into the silicon optical waveguides does not give rise to nonlinear effects and the operation of the chip can be considered linear.
-The heaters on the PIC were wire-bonded to a printed circuit board and digital-to-analog converters (DACs) were used to independently control the voltages applied to each phase shifter.
-At the output of the chip, a second set of grating couplers - with identical geometry - was used to out-couple the light onto a second MCF followed by a fan-out device whose 3 relevant outputs were connected to a $4\times 1$ optical switch ($OS_{out}$). $OS_{out}$ was then connected to an optical spectrum analyzer (OSA) which was used to capture the spectral responses of the matrix weights.
-The overall insertion loss for the 9 paths were between 9 and 11 dB - including the grating couplers - for voltages tuned at maximum transmission for the path under test.
-Finally, our chip uses multi-mode interferometer couplers (MMIs) instead of directional couplers to flatten the spectral response.
+The heaters on the PIC were wire-bonded to a printed circuit board and digital-to-analog converters (DACs) were used to independently control the voltages applied to each phase shifter. \ul{The chip was mounted on a thermally controlled stage for thermal stability.} At the output of the chip, a second set of grating couplers - with identical geometry - was used to out-couple the light onto a second MCF followed by a fan-out device whose 3 relevant outputs were connected to a $4\times 1$ optical switch ($OS_{out}$). $OS_{out}$ was then connected to an optical spectrum analyzer (OSA) which was used to capture the spectral responses of the matrix weights.
+The overall insertion loss for the 9 paths were between 9 and 11 dB - including the grating couplers - for voltages tuned at maximum transmission for the path under test. \ul{For voltage control, we used Qontrol Q8iv drivers with a voltage control resolution below 0.2 mV and for output monitoring, we used the Anritsu MS9740A OSA with a level precision of approximately 0.2 dB.} Finally, our chip uses multi-mode interferometer couplers (MMIs) instead of directional couplers to flatten the spectral response.
 Additional details on the design and fabrication of the photonic chip used for the measurements can be found in \cite{Ding2016}.